Methanex (NASDAQ:MEOH) Sees Large Volume Increase

 Methanex Co.
 (NASDAQ:MEOH – Get Rating) (TSE:MX) saw strong trading volume on Monday .
 22,864 shares traded hands during mid-day trading, a decline of 95% from the previous session’s volume of 459,045 shares.The stock last traded at $46.16 and had previously closed at $49.54.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
-Investors of record on Thursday, June 16th will be paid a dividend of $0.145 per share.
-The ex-dividend date is Wednesday, June 15th.
-This represents a $0.58 annualized dividend and a yield of 1.30%.
-This is a positive change from Methanex’s previous quarterly dividend of $0.13.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
+Stockholders of record on Thursday, June 16th will be issued a dividend of $0.145 per share.
+This represents a $0.58 annualized dividend and a dividend yield of 1.30%.
+This is a boost from Methanex’s previous quarterly dividend of $0.13.
+The ex-dividend date of this dividend is Wednesday, June 15th.
 Methanex’s payout ratio is presently 7.87%.

-Large investors have recently bought and sold shares of the stock.
-Benjamin F. Edwards & Company Inc. bought a new stake in Methanex during the first quarter worth about $27,000.
-Van ECK Associates Corp boosted its stake in Methanex by 64.7% during the first quarter.
-Van ECK Associates Corp now owns 779 shares of the specialty chemicals company’s stock worth $42,000 after acquiring an additional 306 shares in the last quarter.
-Koshinski Asset Management Inc. bought a new stake in Methanex during the fourth quarter worth about $34,000.
-Lazard Asset Management LLC lifted its stake in shares of Methanex by 37.2% in the first quarter.
-Lazard Asset Management LLC now owns 1,114 shares of the specialty chemicals company’s stock worth $60,000 after buying an additional 302 shares in the last quarter.
-Finally, Advisor Group Holdings Inc. lifted its stake in shares of Methanex by 404.8% in the third quarter.
-Advisor Group Holdings Inc. now owns 1,464 shares of the specialty chemicals company’s stock worth $67,000 after buying an additional 1,174 shares in the last quarter.
-91.37% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Wellington Management Group LLP raised its holdings in shares of Methanex by 4.7% during the third quarter.
+Wellington Management Group LLP now owns 5,281,178 shares of the specialty chemicals company’s stock valued at $243,211,000 after purchasing an additional 239,169 shares during the last quarter.
+Royal Bank of Canada raised its holdings in shares of Methanex by 46.7% during the third quarter.
+Royal Bank of Canada now owns 1,872,859 shares of the specialty chemicals company’s stock valued at $86,226,000 after purchasing an additional 596,022 shares during the last quarter.
+Mackenzie Financial Corp raised its holdings in shares of Methanex by 60.7% during the first quarter.
+Mackenzie Financial Corp now owns 1,631,060 shares of the specialty chemicals company’s stock valued at $89,072,000 after purchasing an additional 616,146 shares during the last quarter.
+Granite Investment Partners LLC raised its holdings in shares of Methanex by 4.1% during the fourth quarter.
+Granite Investment Partners LLC now owns 780,124 shares of the specialty chemicals company’s stock valued at $30,854,000 after purchasing an additional 30,875 shares during the last quarter.
+Finally, Connor Clark & Lunn Investment Management Ltd. raised its holdings in shares of Methanex by 32.1% during the first quarter.
+Connor Clark & Lunn Investment Management Ltd. now owns 755,064 shares of the specialty chemicals company’s stock valued at $41,161,000 after purchasing an additional 183,416 shares during the last quarter.
+91.37% of the stock is owned by hedge funds and other institutional investors.

 Methanex Corporation produces and supplies methanol in North America, the Asia Pacific, Europe, and South America.
 The company also purchases methanol produced by others under methanol offtake contracts and on the spot market.
 In addition, it owns and leases storage and terminal facilities.
 The company owns and manages a fleet of approximately 30 ocean-going vessels.